HomeMarketingHow to Market on a Tiny Budget

 Start with one strategy from this guide.
 Just one.
 Master it, see results, then add another.
 Marketing on a tiny budget isn’t about doing everything; it’s about doing the right things consistently.

-Remember that today’s tiny budget is tomorrow’s marketing war chest.
+Today’s tiny budget is tomorrow’s marketing war chest.
 Every successful business started somewhere.
 Virgin began in a church basement.
 Apple in a garage.
-Your current budget constraints are temporary, but the skills you’re learning now – resourcefulness, creativity, focus – will serve you forever.
+Your current budget constraints are temporary, but the skills you’re learning now, resourcefulness, creativity, and focus, will serve you forever.

-Your competitors might have bigger budgets, but you have something they don’t – hunger, creativity, and the ability to move fast.
+Your competitors might have bigger budgets, but you have hunger, creativity, and the ability to move fast.
 In marketing, as in life, the race doesn’t always go to the richest.
 It goes to the smartest, most persistent, and most creative.

 Now stop reading and start doing.
-Pick one strategy from this guide and implement it today.
-Not tomorrow, not next week – today.
+Pick one strategy from this guide and put it into action today.
+Not tomorrow, not next week, today.
 Your future customers are waiting to discover you.
 Don’t keep them waiting because you’re worried about your budget.
 Some of the best marketing stories started with less money than you have right now.

 What’s your first move going to be?